Bruno Claußen: Business career

-Claußen held no further political posts and entered the business world, becoming chairman of the supervisory boards of the Zündwaren monopoly safety match company in Berlin, the Dyckerhoff portland cement works in Mainz and the G. Kärger Machine Tool Factory in Berlin (since 1949, part of BWF Marzahn).
+Claußen held no further government posts and entered the business world, becoming chairman of the supervisory boards of the Zündwaren monopoly safety match company in Berlin, the Dyckerhoff portland cement works in Mainz and the G. Kärger Machine Tool Factory in Berlin (since 1949, part of BWF Marzahn).
 He also sat as a member of the supervisory boards of Commerz- und Privat-Bank in Berlin, the Dresdner Bank in Berlin, the Allgemeine Deutsche Credit-Anstalt bank in Leipzig and the Westdeutschen Kaufhof AG department store in Cologne.

 Claußen went missing during the Battle of Berlin and his fate has never been determined.